vilkoos/process_mining/process_analysis.md

 Might it be that Prom is not that useful for process discovery?
 ProM's strengths might be primarily found in conformance checking and performance analysis.
 If it is not already yet possible, it would be good to extend ProM with a plug-in that allows the user to a enter a normative process model.
 That given model can than be played against the event-log.

 The found process is dependent  on the filtering we apply.
 So process discovery is at least partly dependent on the "art" of choosing the right data filtering settings.
-Again this casts serious doubts on pure algorithmic process discovery.
+Again this casts serious doubts on purely algorithmic process discovery.

 **Third**, the filtering capabilities of ProM appear to be limited.
-If this were a real case I probably would have exported the data to a .c.sv. file and do the data exploration in R or Pandas.
+If this were a real case I probably would have exported the data to a .c.sv. file and do the data exploration and needed transformation in R or Pandas.

 **Last, a fundamental point**, algorithms can only find patterns that are present in the data.
 This poses a very fundamental question: